Video highlighting asthma care improvements wins national award

 Quality Case Study: Children's Asthma Care

-?rel=0" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"> For a video detailing efforts to improve the quality of care for children with asthma, University of Virginia Health System has earned a national award from the Robert Wood Johnson Foundation (RWJF).
-“Voices of Quality”
+University of Virginia Health System has earned a national award from the Robert Wood Johnson Foundation (RWJF) for a video detailing efforts to improve the quality of care for children with asthma.

-video contest, which highlights how hospitals and healthcare providers use performance data to improve quality.
+The foundation selected UVA as one of four winners of its “Voices of Quality” video contest, which highlights how hospitals and healthcare providers use performance data to improve quality.

 Providing Quality Care at the Hospital and at Home

-The award-winning video highlights UVA’s efforts to provide better care for children with asthma when they are hospitalized at UVA Children’s Hospital as well as at home, said Tracey Hoke, MD , Chief of Quality and Performance Improvement.
+The award-winning video highlights UVA’s efforts to provide better care for children with asthma when they are hospitalized at UVA Children’s Hospital as well as at home, said Tracey Hoke, MD, Chief of Quality and Performance Improvement.

 In 2011, an interdisciplinary UVA team – including nurses, doctors, respiratory therapists and performance improvement experts – redesigned the care toolkit for asthmatic children and brought it into EpicCare, UVA’s electronic medical record system.
 The standard of care for patients admitted the hospital when their asthma symptoms flare up includes reliever medication that quickly address a patient’s symptoms, steroids to address inflammation and a home management care plan customized for each patient.